When to patent your invention

 You need only patent your invention just before releasing it to the public (i.e. disclosing your invention without confidentiality agreements).
 As long as you can maintain your unpatented invention secret, you are ok.

 All prototypers, industrial designers, engineers, potential manufacturers and funders you approach should willingly sign confidentialities.
 Don’t worry about patent attorneys – the law obliges them to keep your invention secret.

-We take great care in ensuring confidentiality.
-Not only is our prototyping facility located within the safe environment of a patent law firm.
-We also ensure that any disclosures by us are regulated by our confidentiality undertakings (which are drafted by an expert commercial lawyer).
+Being a Patent Law Firm, we take great care in ensuring confidentiality – any disclosures by us are regulated by our confidentiality undertakings (which are drafted by an expert commercial lawyer).
 You can count on us to keep your invention secret.